MicrosoftDocs/winui-api/microsoft.ui.input.experimental/expmousewheelparameters.md

 > [!CAUTION]
 > This API is in development and considered experimental in the WinUI version selected.
 It might be altered or unavailable in other versions.

+For more details on this API, please see the the UWP WinRT [MouseWheelParameters](/uwp/api/windows.ui.input.mousewheelparameters) topic.

 ## -remarks

 ## -see-also